borekl/cvs-logwatcher/README.md

 In many parts of the configuration, following placeholders can be used:

-`%d` becomes '-dev' if running in development mode, otherwise ''
 `%D` temporary directory for retrieved configurations `%h` device hostname as given in the monitored logfile
 `%H` same as `%h` but without domain